Vive La Normandie

 Happier Thoughts

 The Dec.
 24 issue marked the beginning of a New Yorker tradition: Frank Sullivan’s annual holiday poem, “Greetings, Friends!”
 Writing for the Dec.
-17, 2009 issue of the New Yorker (“Behind the Writing: “Greetings, Friends!”)
+17, 2009 issue of The New Yorker (“Behind the Writing: “Greetings, Friends!”)
 Jenna Krajeski observes that “as far as holiday poems go, ‘Greetings, Friends!’…is as much an acknowledgment of the season as a noting of the times.”
 Frank Sullivan faithfully continued the tradition until 1974; after his death in 1976, New Yorker editor William Shawn asked Roger Angell to take over the writing of the poem.
 In 2012 Angell passed the duty along to Ian Frazier, the magazine’s current Yuletide bard.

 CHEERFUL BUNCH…The holiday poem “Greetings, Friends!” has been a New Yorker tradition since 1932.
 It was originated by Frank Sullivan (left) and carried on by Roger Angell (center) and Ian Frazier. (hillcountryobserver.com/latimes.com/gf.org)